aws/amazon-vpc-cni-k8s/README.md

 For more information, see [*CNI Custom Networking*](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) in the Amazon EKS User Guide.

+---

 `ENI_CONFIG_ANNOTATION_DEF`

 Type: String

 Default: `k8s.amazonaws.com/eniConfig`

 Specifies node annotation key name.
 This should be used when `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG=true`.
 Annotation value will be used to set `ENIConfig` name.
 Note that annotations take precedence over labels.

+---

 `ENI_CONFIG_LABEL_DEF`

 Type: String

 Default: `k8s.amazonaws.com/eniConfig`

 Specifies node label key name\.
 This should be used when `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG=true`.
 Label value will be used to set `ENIConfig` name\.
 Note that annotations will take precedence over labels.
 To use labels ensure annotation with key `k8s.amazonaws.com/eniConfig` or defined key (in `ENI_CONFIG_ANNOTATION_DEF`) is not set on the node.
 To select an `ENIConfig` based upon availability zone set this to `failure-domain.beta.kubernetes.io/zone` and create an `ENIConfig` custom resource for each availability zone (e.g. `us-east-1a`).

+---

+`AWS_VPC_ENI_MTU`

+Type: Integer

+Default: 9001

+Used to configure the MTU size for attached ENIs.
+The valid range is from `576` to `9001`.

+---

 `AWS_VPC_K8S_CNI_EXTERNALSNAT`

 Type: Boolean

 Default: `false`

 Specifies whether an external NAT gateway should be used to provide SNAT of secondary ENI IP addresses.
 If set to `true`, the SNAT `iptables` rule and off\-VPC IP rule are not applied, and these rules are removed if they have already been applied.
 Disable SNAT if you need to allow inbound communication to your pods from external VPNs, direct connections, and external VPCs, and your pods do not need to access the Internet directly via an Internet Gateway.
 However, your nodes must be running in a private subnet and connected to the internet through an AWS NAT Gateway or another external NAT device.

+---

 `AWS_VPC_K8S_CNI_RANDOMIZESNAT`

 Type: String

 Default: `hashrandom`

 Valid Values: `hashrandom`, `prng`, `none`

 Specifies weather the SNAT `iptables` rule should randomize the outgoing ports for connections\.
 This should be used when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false`.
 When enabled (`hashrandom`) the `--random` flag will be added to the SNAT `iptables` rule\.
 To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use `prng` for the environment